What does a Internal Audit Manager do?

 How to become a Internal Audit Manager?

-Here are five steps to becoming an Internal Audit Manager:
+Follow these steps to become an Internal Audit Manager:

-- Earn a relevant degree and gain experience in auditing or accounting.
+- Earn a bachelor's degree in accounting or a related field.

 How long does it take to become a Internal Audit Manager?